romesh-jaya/movie-store-frontend-react/README.md

-# DVD Rental shop with client and Admin UI (React)
+# DVD Rental shop with client and Admin UI (React with Vite)

 Movie Shop is an app that can be used for managing a movie library in a DVD rental store.
 Functionality is divided into 3 main categories: